-AWS provides secure, scalable cost-effective computing, storage and database services that can be used for things like research projects, web application hosting, archival file storage and administrative Business Intelligence/analytics.
+Amazon Web Services (AWS) provides secure, scalable cost-effective computing, storage and database services that faculty and staff can use for things like research projects, web application hosting, archival file storage and administrative Business Intelligence/analytics.

 - Integrated billing – your AWS charges will be paid automatically from your Ohio State account;

 - Ohio State name.n and BuckeyePass login to the AWS console;